 Michelle van Ryn, PhD, MPH (pronouns: she/her) is a dynamic, inspiring, and compassionate speaker.
 Her deep commitment to making a difference and truly accelerating progress by translating scientific evidence into practical and effective approaches shines through everything she does.
-She formed Diversity Science to support organizations and groups in achieving their inclusion, equity & diversity goals by providing evidence-based deep assessment, consulting, and training.
-Past or current clients include Kaiser-Permanente, Mayo Clinic, Mayo Clinic College of Medicine, University of Mississippi Medical Center, Park Nicollet Health Care System, the Minnesota Department of Health, Children’s Hospital of Minnesota, the University of Minnesota Medical School, and the National Association of Emergency Physicians.
+She formed Humanitas Institute (formerly Diversity Science) to support providers, clinicians and organizations in providing exceptional care to diverse patients.
+Past or current clients include Boston Scientific Close the Gap, Health Care Association of New York, Kaiser-Permanente, Mayo Clinic, Mayo Clinic College of Medicine, University of Mississippi Medical Center, Park Nicollet Health Care System, the Minnesota Department of Health, Children’s Hospital of Minnesota, the University of Minnesota Medical School, and the National Association of Emergency Physicians.
 Her work aims to translate the best current evidence into practical and effective approaches for achieving true equity, and deep diversity and inclusion.
 She is recently retired from the Grace Phelps Distinguished Endowed Professorship at the Oregon Health & Science University.
-She moved to that position after serving as the Director of the Research Program on Equity & Inclusion in Healthcare at Mayo Clinic in Rochester.
+She moved to that position after serving as the Director of the Research Program on Equity & Inclusion in Healthcare at while a Professor at Mayo Medical School in Rochester.

 - Brief video on implicit (unconscious, automatic) bias in healthcare encounters